KingHector/Alice/README.md

 ### Config Setup

-Your bot config should look like this:
+Your bot config should look like this.
+If it's missing any lines be sure to add them.

 ```
 {
     "Main-Settings":
     {
         "Bot-Token": "ODc3OTUxMTcxMDU3MzAzNTgz.YR6Fvg.qeHHDzpDEMvd2zosS5QHVmgFXts",
         "Server-ID": "883770811083796500",
         "Command-Prefix": "!",